Personal Injury Lawyers Butler, PA

 Experienced Pennsylvania personal injury lawyer Jason Matzus will bring an arsenal of skills, knowledge, and insight to your Butler, PA medical malpractice or accident claim.
 Contact Mr. Matzus today to discuss your case.

-Injured by a Negligent Doctor?
-Butler, PA Medical Malpractice Lawyer Jason Matzus Can Help You
+Injured by a Negligent Individual?
+Butler, PA Personal Injury Lawyer Jason Matzus Can Help You

 Accident victims in Butler, Pennsylvania know that they can count on Matzus Law LLC to help them get compensated for their injuries.
 We have successfully represented clients in all types of personal injury cases, including:

 - Medical Malpractice